Image of a Clothing store

 Merchant cash advances are not for all businesses.
 If you have multiple revenue streams, a merchant cash advance might not suit, but those who receive most of their turnover through EFTPOS terminals could benefit.

-In addition to this, not all lenders will work with all card terminal suppliers, so it’s best to clarify with your chosen lender whether they accept the technology you currently use.
+Plus, not all lenders will work with all card terminal suppliers, so it’s best to check with your chosen lender whether they accept the technology you currently use.

 Alternatively, a lending expert at Valiant can find a lender who matches your needs and take care of the application process on your behalf.